MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/bookings-in-outlook.md

 ### Turn Bookings in Outlook on or off for your organization using PowerShell

 You'll need to run the following commands using Exchange Online PowerShell.
 For more information on running Exchange Online cmdlets, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
-To turn Bookings in Outlook on or off for your organization using the PowerShell cmdlet [Set-OrganizationConfig](/powershell/module/exchange/set-organizationconfig), [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell) and run the following commands
+To turn Bookings in Outlook on or off for your organization using the PowerShell cmdlet [Set-OrganizationConfig](/powershell/module/exchange/set-organizationconfig), [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell) and run the following commands.

+Use the **Get-OrganizationConfig** and **Set-Organization** commands to find out the status and turn Bookings in Outlook on or off for your organization.

 > [!NOTE]
 > It usually takes about 30 to 60 minutes for Set-OrganizationConfig commands to take effect for your users.